Frequently Asked Questions

 - Question – Who can park on campus?

 - Answer – Any UM Staff, Student or Visitor may park on campus so long as they have acquired a current UM parking permit or decal.
-The only exception to this is for Visitors parking in pay-by-the-hour areas such as the Garage or Metered spaces by the Manning Center and the 1810 Grill or in special 15 minute parking stalls located near offices selling event tickets.
+The only exception to this is for Visitors parking in pay-by-the-hour Metered spaces by the Manning Center 1810 Grill, Martindale, and Howry Hall or in special 15 minute parking meters located near offices selling event tickets.

 - Question – When do I need to be in my parking zone?